Nonparametric Finite Time LTI System Identification: Algorithmic Details

 \subsection{Parameter Recovery}

 Next we discuss finding the system parameters.
-For this we need $k$, \textit{i.e.}, the number of singular vectors that can be reliably learned.
+To obtain system parameters we use a balanced truncation algorithm on $\hHc_{0, \hd, \hd}$ where $\hd$ is the output of Algorithm~\ref{alg:d_choice}.
 The details are summarized in Algorithm~\ref{alg:svd} where $\Hc = \hHc_{0, \hd, \hd}$.

-\paragraph{Interpretation of $k$:} Our final goal is to find a realization $(C \in \Rb^{p \times n}, A \in \Rb^{n \times n}, B \in \Rb^{n \times m})$ of the underlying model.
-Since finite data limits the complexity of models that can be learned, $k$ denotes the order of the best lower dimensional approximation that can be learned given data.
-Specifically, $k$ is the number of singular vectors of $\hHc_{0, d, d}$ that are reliably close to the singular vectors (and values) of $\Hc_{0, \infty, \infty}$.
-We use these singular values and vectors to obtain model approximations of the true model by balanced truncation.